Leveraging Filter Correlations for Deep Model Compression: Proposed Approach

 Here $\lambda$ is the hyper-parameter to control the regularization term.
 Minimizing the Eq.~\ref{eq:mainloss} will optimize such that without degrading the model performance, it increases the correlation as high as possible between filters in each pair belonging to $\mathbf{R_i}$.
-Therefore we can prune filters without/minimally sacrificing the information loss.
-After optimizing the Eq.~\ref{eq:mainloss} we can safely remove one filter from each pair.
-Therefore our model has a reduced set of the parameter $\Theta'$
+Therefore we can safely remove one filter from each pair.

-Where $\mathbf{p_i}$ is the set of filters finally selected to be removed from the model.
-We use the correlation between filters in each pair to rank the filter pairs and discard one filter each from a user-specified fraction of highly correlated pairs (and before discarding, we further maximize their correlation to reduce the information loss).
-The rate of model compression depends on the user-defined error tolerance limit ($\epsilon$) explained in the experiment section.